CloudM-Migrate/documentation/Endpoint-Configuration-Guides/O365Tenant.md

 ### O365 Tenant ID

 When you specify the domain CloudM Migrate can auto populate the Tenant ID.
-If it doesn't auto populate the Tenant ID can be found by in the <a href="https://learn.microsoft.com/en-us/onedrive/find-your-office-365-tenant-id">Tenant Properties</a>.
+If it doesn't auto populate the Tenant ID can be found in the <a href="https://learn.microsoft.com/en-us/onedrive/find-your-office-365-tenant-id">Tenant Properties</a>.

 ### Test Account